pyca/cryptography/docs/development/test-vectors.rst

 * ``challenge-unstructured.pem`` - A certificate signing request for an RSA 2048 bit key containing a challenge password attribute and an unstructured name attribute.
+* ``challenge-multi-valued.der`` - A certificate signing request for an RSA 2048 bit key containing a challenge password attribute with two values inside the ASN.1 set.
+The signature on this request is invalid.
+* ``freeipa-bad-critical.pem`` - A certificate signing request where the
+  extensions value has a ``critical`` value of ``False`` explicitly encoded.

 Custom X.509 Certificate Revocation List Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~